Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/swap_devices/index.md

 * Transaction type (i.e., SWAP_DEVICE).

+* Service asset ID for the cellular service that is to be transferred.
+This ID can be obtained via the **/assets/service** endpoint.

+* Manufacturer and model IDs, along with the serial number type and value, of the device to which you wish to transfer the service (i.e., the "newDevice" property).
+If the manufacturer and model are not currently identified in the device catalog, then the make and model anmes can passed via otherNameModelName property (e.g., "Acme StarPhone 2000").

+* The same manufacturer and model information must also be passed for the device you currently use.
+That is, the device from which you are transferring service (i.e., the "existingDevice" property).
+Furthermore, the SIM ID for this existing device is also required.

 * All required and optional order properties.
 Refer to the <a href="/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.